“Owasso tech job”

 Board of what?

-the canons of The Model Code of Judicial Conduct for State Unemployment Insurance Appeals Officers, established by the National Association of Unemployment Insurance Appellate Boards.
+the canons of The Model Code of Judicial Conduct for State Unemployment Insurance Appeals Officers, established by the National Association of Unemployment Insurance Appellate Boards (new tab/window).

-I wonder if some fool will someday say to me: "You should have gone to the board of review.
+I wonder if someone will someday say: "You should have gone to the board of review.
 Their published description says they do the right thing!"

 To which, my answer is: "Isn't that the same thing I was told about the hearing officer?
 That the published description said I was guaranteed a fair hearing with the right to submit documentation and call witnesses?
 Why would I go back to the State of Oklahoma for a second round of abuse?"